 USDCAD Real-Time Market Status

-The USDCAD currency pair is trading at CA$1.36750 as of 09.05.2026.
+The USDCAD currency pair is trading at CA$1.42196 as of 24.06.2026.

 When analyzing the USDCAD pair, it is essential to consider the impact of macroeconomic indicators.
 Key factors include the monetary policies of the Bank of Canada and the US Federal Reserve.
 Inflation indicators, particularly the core consumer price index (CPI), are also crucial to monitor.
 In addition, historical levels of support and resistance, along with the past year's price performance, should be taken into account for a comprehensive analysis.